saltsystemslab/PQF/README.md

 # Dynamic-Prefix-Filter

 ## How to Run
-When cloning, also clone the submodules: git clone --recurse-submodules git@github.com:andrewkrapivin/Dynamic-Prefix-Filter.git
+Make sure to clone the submodules: git submodule update --init

 ### Build VQF:
 - cd test/vqf